 As an added convenience, all treatment is bulk-billed via Medicare, which means no out-of-pocket expenses for parents!

 The CDBS can be used for the following dental treatments:

 - Fissure sealants

 The CDBS does not cover cosmetic or orthodontic dental work, and neither is work performed in a hospital.

-Your Local dentist at Forster Dental Centre
+Your Local Dentist in Forster

 At Forster Dental Centre, we provide each patient with the care that allows them to maintain healthy teeth and a beautiful smile for life!

 We offer an extensive range of dental services from preventative dentistry to restorative dental options along with the latest in cosmetic dentistry solutions for straighter and whiter teeth.

 We pride ourselves on listening to the needs and concerns of all our patients and aim to provide you with the personalised attention you and your family deserves.

 Bulk Bill for children who are eligible for Medicare Child Dental Benefits Schedule